lancelafontaine/bioinformatics-compbio-tools/README.md

+*This list is far from being complete.
+If you have any software suggestions, fork this list and submit a pull request, or email me at lance.lafontaine92@gmail.com and I'll accredit you for your suggestions.
+Thanks!*

 # Bioinformatics Tool List.

 This repository contains a list of great bioinformatics (and computational biology) tools.
 These web and desktop programs are all free unless indicated otherwise, and are sorted by category.
 Please contribute by forking this list!